rwcitek/StructureAndInterpretationOfComputerShells-Nushell/DataTypes.md

 We use the get command to pull a value from a record given its key.

-### An table example using the record from the previous example
+### A table example using the record from the previous example

 ```sh
 [{ first: "John", last: "Collins"}, { first: "Mary", last: "Smith" }] | get last